ninewise/dissertation/umgap/paper.md

 As a next step, we want to further explore how the protein translation detour can be used to infer the functional capacity of an environmental sample from its metagenome, which is more challenging than inferring biodiversity.
-Again, Unipept’s function analysis pipeline for metaproteomes could be used as a potential starting point.
+Again, Unipept's function analysis pipeline for metaproteomes could be used as a potential starting point.
 In addition, both the biodiversity and the functional capacity of a sample could also be derived from its metatranscriptome, which could be analysed using